 In 2015-16, newcomer Morgan Bertsch burst onto the scene, earning all-freshman, All-Big West second team, and All-Big West Tournament team honors after leading the Aggies in scoring (13.9 ppg) and ranking No. 7 in the nation in field goal percentage (.582).
 In 2017, Abeyta helped mentor the Santa Rosa, Calif., native to All-Big West first team honors after she averaged nearly 16 points per game en route to becoming the highest-scoring sophomore in school history and the school single-season blocked shots record holder with 57.

-The return to UC Davis also marked a return to the home state for Abeyta, who prepped at Sacramento's Mira Loma High School.
-She spent the two previous seasons as head varsity coach at Forest Ridge High School in Bellevue, Wash before returning to her college alma mater.
+Prior to her return, Abeyta spent two seasons as the varsity head coach at Forest Ridge HS in Bellevue, Wash.
 Abeyta also served as an assistant coach at North Seattle Community College from 2001-02.

-As an Aggie standout from 1996 to 1999, Abyeta helped UC Davis to a 94-22 overall record during her four seasons.
-She earned All-West Region honors by both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounding both years.
+As an Aggie standout from 1996-99, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
+She earned all-West Region honors from both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounding both years.

-Abeyta also was a member of the Aggie team that finished third at the NCAA Division II Championship, playing alongside current Associate Head Coach Jennifer Gross.
-She continues to rank among the school's career leaders in points and rebounds.
-The 6-foot-3 Abeyta later played two years of professional ball in Greece and Portugal before entering the coaching ranks in the state of Washington.
+Abeyta also was a member of the Aggie team that finished third at the Div.
+II NCAA Tournament, playing alongside current head coach Jennifer Gross.
+She continues to rank among the school's career leaders in points, rebounds, and blocked shots, while holding a pair of top-10 single-season performances in field goal percentage.